jhanishant0123/RISC-V-Based-5-Stage-Pipelined-Processor/README.md

  Project Title -
 RISC-V Based 5-Stage Pipelined Processor in Verilog

-📌 Objective -
-TO Design and implement a 5-stage pipelined RISC-V processor with hazard detection and forwarding to enable efficient execution of instructions with minimal stalls.
+I Designed and Implemented a 5-stage pipelined RISC-V processor with hazard detection and forwarding to enable efficient execution of instructions with minimal stalls.

 📌 Pipeline Stages -
 The classic 5 stages: